3 Practical Ways to Transform Brownfield Plants into Digital Factories

 Isolated, “stand-alone” industrial assets (e.g. tanks, pipelines, valves, etc.) – with little or no prior sensing and communication capabilities – can now be retrofitted with smart sensors to become IoT-ready.
 IoT sensor networks can also be deployed to monitor and control facility-wide environmental factors that influence various production processes and product lifecycle.
 The emerging Low Power Wide Area Networks (LPWAN) have garnered growing industrial interest for its ability to affordably and power-efficiently connect massive IoT sensors, over long distances and in physically hindering conditions.

 Alongside built-in connectivity, many current IoT sensors also offer multiple sensing capabilities– from temperature, humidity and pressure sensor to gyroscope, accelerometer, and magnetometer – in a single device.
 A typical example is micro-electro-mechanical sensors (MEMS) introducing smaller size, less power consumption, and higher accuracy.
-These sensors offer a convenient, plug-and-play solution to acquire a multitude of operations parameters with a minimal hardware requirement.
+These sensors offer a convenient, plug-and-play solution in industrial plants to acquire a multitude of operations parameters with a minimal hardware requirement.

 Enable Existing PLCs with IoT Connectivity